Where Can Creatives Be Creative?

 When LeaAyn Shurley, tenant and owner of Moonstruck Pottery, heard about Art Soup Mobile, a benefit for Love All Pantry another nonprofit at Central, she offered to make bowls for the fundraiser.
 In 2022, she made 250 bowls and hosted painting parties where people from the community and community groups came to paint the bowls that were then fired and included in the price of admission for Art Soup raising thousands of dollars for the Pantry.

-We want you to join us at Central Midtown, an inclusive group of over 30 creatives and nonprofits who regularly collaborate.
-Hurry, only 10 available slots to have access to hot-desks on the 1st and 3rd Floor.
+We want you to join us at Central Midtown, an inclusive group of over 40 creatives and nonprofits who regularly collaborate.